 Command Code 78h Command Parameter Direction Byte Description Generates three time slots: two read time slots and one write time slot at the 1-Wire line.
 The type of write time slot depends on the result of the read time slots and the direction byte.
 The direction byte determines the type of write time slot if both read time slots are 0 (a typical case).
-In this case, the DS2482-100 generates a write-one time slot if $V = 1$ and a write-zero time slot if $V = 0$ .
+In this case, the DS2482-101 generates a write-one time slot if $V = 1$ and a write-zero time slot if $V = 0$.
 See Table 3.
 If the read time slots are 0 and 1, they are followed by a write-zero time slot.
 If the read time slots are 1 and 0, they are followed by a write-one time slot.
-If the read time slots are both 1 (error case), the subsequent write time slot is a write-one.
 Typical Use To perform a 1-Wire Search ROM sequence; a full sequence requires this command to be executed 64 times to identify and address one device.
-Restriction 1-Wire activity must have ended before the DS2482-100 can process this command.
+Restriction 1-Wire activity must have ended before the DS2482-101 can process this command.
 Error Response Command code and direction byte is not acknowledged if 1WB = 1 at the time the command code is received and the command is ignored.
-Command Duration $3 \times t{SLOT}$ + maximum 262.5ns, counted from the falling SCL edge of the first bit (MSB) of the direction byte.
+Command Duration 3 x t {SLOT} + maximum 262.5ns, counted from the falling SCL edge of the first bit (MSB) of the direction byte.
 1-Wire Activity Begins maximum 262.5ns after the falling SCL edge of the MSB of the direction byte.
 Read Pointer Position Status Register (for busy polling).
-Status Bits Affected 1WB (set to 1 for 3 x t SLOT ), SBR is updated at the first t MSR , TSB and DIR are updated at the second t MSR (i.e., at t SLOT + t MSR ).
+Status Bits Affected 1WB (set to 1 for 3 x t {SLOT}), SBR is updated at the first t {MSR} , TSB and DIR are updated at the second t {MSR} (i.e., at t {SLOT} + t {MSR}).
 Configuration Bits Affected 1WS, APU apply.